teddylear/shell_config/journal/neovimness.md

 - FIND A GOOD WARM UP

 ## Researching
+- Need to find out how to get python 3 working from inside of a virtual env
+- telescope not always searching the full repo?
 - Other extensions for telescope that I can use
 - how to link to local files in notes
 - undotree: https://github.com/mbbill/undotree